Skip to content

 Boundary check

-Boundary check is performed in each iteration for the particle pusher via a specified isoutofdomain function if provided by the user.
-By default, no boundary check is performed, but the tracing may stop if NaN values are encountered when interpolating the EM fields or numerical instability occurs in the SciML solvers.
+Boundary check is performed via the callback keyword argument or isoutside keyword argument for the Boris solvers.
+By default, no boundary check is performed, but the tracing may stop if NaN values are encountered when interpolating the EM fields or numerical instability occurs.

 Boundary Check